shalomirungu/Group16_project_work/README.md

 For each unit increase in the number of bedrooms, the log-transformed price is expected to decrease by USD 0.0163 units, holding other variables constant.
 More bedrooms are associated with a lower log-transformed price, all else being equal.

-bathrooms:The coefficient is not statistically significant (p-value = 0.243).
+bathrooms: The coefficient is not statistically significant (p-value = 0.243).

-sqft_living:For each unit increase in square footage of living space, the log-transformed price is expected to increase by USD 0.0002 units.
+sqft_living: For each unit increase in square footage of living space, the log-transformed price is expected to increase by USD 0.0002 units.
 Larger living spaces are associated with higher log-transformed prices. view:

 For each unit increase in the view category, the log-transformed price is expected to increase by USD 0.1066 units. condition: